apache/datasketches-website/docs/AccuracyPlots.md

 ##Accuracy Plots

+###Accuracy of the QuickSelect Sketch Family

-When a sketch is constructed with code similar to:
+A QuickSelect Sketch, which is the default sketch family, can be constructed with code similar to:

 <div class="highlight"><pre><code class="language-text" data-lang="text">int k = 4096;
 UpdateSketch sketch = UpdateSketch.builder().build(k);